GeorgievLab/CeCe/README.md

-= The STU simulator =
+= The CeCe simulator =

-The STU simulator is modular simulator primary designed for modeling signal transmission networks in microfluidics.
+The CeCe simulator is modular simulator primary designed for modeling signal transmission networks in microfluidics.

 == Building from source ==